CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 1. Fork [this repo](https://github.com/CodeYourFuture/Track-AI-Essentials) to your own GitHub
 1. Make a new branch from main called applicant/fake-name (e.g. applicant/john-smith)
-1. Duplicate the folder Candidate/Template-Candidate.
+1. Duplicate the folder Template-Application/Template-Candidate.
 1. Rename Template-Candidate to your _fake_ name.
 If you can't think of anything use John Smith.
-1. Complete the CV and Cover Letter in the folder.
+1. Complete the CV and Cover Letter in the folder and place in the folder of the job (Jobs/Company-Name) you are applying for.
 1. Submit your application by creating a pull request to this website.

 {{</note>}}